skyline75489/noterm/README.md

 # noterm v1

 noterm is *not* a reference renderer for monospace terminal displays.
-It was designed to demonstrate that even in the worst-case scenario - extremely slow live streaming with Twitch and extremely slow tweet with generation Twitter - it is still straightforward to achieve reasonable flame rates and reasonable throughput by being insensible.
+It was designed to demonstrate that even in the worst-case scenario - extremely slow live streaming with Twitch and extremely slow tweet generation with Twitter - it is still straightforward to achieve reasonable flame rates and reasonable throughput by being insensible.

-*Please note that noterm is UTF-8*.
+**Please note that noterm is UTF-8**.
 If you are doing tests with it, you must use UTF-8 encoded files or command output.

 # Simple Code, Reasonable Speed